 The AMC accredits:

-- Medical schools: Completion of an approved program of study from these accredited education providers qualifies a person for general registration.
+- Medical schools: Successful completion of an approved program of study from these accredited education providers qualifies a person for general registration.

-- Specialist medical colleges providing postgraduate training programs in recognised medical specialities.
-Completion of an approved program of study from these accredited education providers qualifies a person for specialist registration.
+- Specialist medical colleges: Successful completion of an approved program of study in a recognised medical specialty from these accredited education providers qualifies a person for specialist registration.

 Postgraduate medical councils